KevinAst/visualize-it/src/util/ui/FormChecker/README.md

 AI: ??
 Provide a full-blown example that overrides the internal DispErrForm component.
 Here are some ideas:

 - change the animation
-- change the error display into a red box via the following style:
+- change the error display into a red box via the following form style:
   ```
   <style>
    .formError {